DUNE/computing-training-basics-short/README.md

 ## Maintainer(s)

-Maintainers of this GitHub space are:
+Maintainers of this GitHub space include:

 * David DeMuth